 The Student Business Service Center is open Monday through Friday, 9 a.m. to 5:00 p.m.
-Personal checks may be cashed up to \$50 per student per day.
+Personal checks may be cashed up to \$50 per student per day, with a photo ID.
 Returned checks will be subject to a \$35 fee.
 Students who have had any checks returned will forfeit their privilege of cashing checks in the Student Business Service Center and will no longer be allowed to pay by check at the Bookstore.
 Students presenting bad checks may also be subject to judicial or criminal charges.
-Student payroll checks are issued on a bi-weekly basis and payroll checks may be cashed up to \$200 on student payroll dates only.
-On all other days the dollar limit per day is \$50.00.
-To either pick up or cash a check a photo ID is required.